 While students apply for admission only once during a period of attendance at the college, they must register for classes every semester they wish to attend.
 Registration involves selecting courses each semester that meet the student’s academic needs, are within their educational plan, and are offered in a manner consistent with each student’s time and place requirements.

 Course Prerequisites and Placement

-Most courses require a student to possess a certain level of prior knowledge or proficiency in order to be successful in mastering the subject content of the course.
-These prescribed levels of prior knowledge or proficiency are known as course prerequisites.
-Most introductory level courses do not require other courses to precede them but do require certain levels of proficiency in reading, writing and/or mathematics.
-Such basic skills prerequisites are indicated in the course description as “reading proficiency,” “writing proficiency,” and/or “mathematics proficiency” prerequisites.
-Other courses may require that certain specific courses precede them.
+Most courses require a student to possess a certain level of prior knowledge or readiness in order to be successful in mastering the subject content of the course.
+These prescribed levels of prior knowledge or readiness are known as course prerequisites.
+Most introductory level courses do not require other courses to precede them but do require certain levels of readiness in reading, writing and/or mathematics.
+Such basic skills prerequisites are indicated in the course description as “reading readiness,” “writing readiness,” and/or “mathematics readiness” prerequisites.
+Other courses may require that certain specific courses are taken prior to enrolling in them.
 In such cases, the course description will contain a reference to one or more prerequisite courses.

 Some placement test prerequisites for course enrollment are waived for students who:

 - Already hold a U.S. college degree (associate degree or higher)